afefede/fe/backlog.md

 - Make components accessible or provide best practices alternative
 - Use YAML Integration to manage and save framework configurations
 - We need option to add older browser support.
+- Afefede should be viewed as an end-to-end platform that meets the needs a small to medium sized business.

 ## Backlog